OasisLMF/ODS_OpenExposureData/README.md

 **PATCH** updates are for making backwards compatible bug fixes e.g. correcting a typo in a column label.

 All new work will be done in **feature** branches, following the [GitFlow model](https://nvie.com/posts/a-successful-git-branching-model/).
-The latest released version will be held in the **master** branch and the current development work will be in **develop** or specific feature branches.
+The latest released version will be held in the **stable/{version}.x.x** branches and the current development work will be in **main** or specific feature branches.

 &nbsp;